Platform overview

 How’s this for creative food packaging?
 This machine squeezes fresh orange juice and uses the leftover orange peel to create a cup to drink it from.
 Created by Italian studio Carlo Ratti Associati, the prototype machine aims to bring circular design into everyday life.

-This certainly tops it when it comes to unusual packaging design – the bottles for Dogma Black Sea Aged Wines are submerged in the Bulgarian ocean for five months.
+This certainly tops it when it comes to unusual packaging design.
+Bottles for Dogma Black Sea Aged Wines are submerged in the Bulgarian ocean for five months.
 Various sea creatures and organisms take up residence, resulting in a unique look for every bottle.

 Design agency The Labelmaker enhanced the aged image with a premium embossed pewter label featuring a brushed patina effect.
 Meanwhile, the cork is covered in gold or silver wax all adding to the impression that the wine has been recovered from an old shipwreck.

-Food packaging really excels when form and function combine, like they do in this nuts packaging design. ÖLOBOX, created by Olkas Voron, is an innovative package with an integrated pocket for shells.
+Food packaging really excels when form and function combine, like they do in this nuts packaging design. ÖLOBOX, created by Olkas Voron, is an innovative package with an integrated pocket for shells, allowing people to eat natural snacks anywhere.

 Looking for more nuts packaging ideas?
-Look no further.
 Synthesis creative lab has shown how natural foods can be packaged in completely natural packaging.
 These beautiful cylinders are made from lagenaria, a plant from the gourd family.

-Each one has a unique pattern and size making them visually appealing and different from other types of packaging.
-But more than this, the packaging is sustainable (it decomposes in one year) and practical (it’s waterproof, lightproof and rigid).
+Each one has a unique pattern and size, making them visually appealing and different from other types of packaging.
+Plus, the packaging is sustainable (it decomposes in one year) and practical (it’s waterproof, lightproof, and rigid).

 Nick joined Attest in 2021, with more than 10 years' experience in market research and consumer insights on both agency and brand sides.
 As part of the Customer Research Team team, Nick takes a hands-on role supporting customers uncover insights and opportunities for growth.